Shoes01/gameattempt2/README.md

 # ISSUES
 The Message log renders after the first click, which means it is one click behind what the player is doing.
 Fix: None.
 It's place holder code anyway...
+Things only refresh after a click is done.

 # TODO
 Add Tile logic